 it grows: Grand

 elevations throughout most of western Oregon and Washington, but also

 grows at elevations up

-to 5000 feet.
-It is the only true fir you will find growing below 1500
+to 5000 feet (1500 meters).
+It also grows in northern Idaho.
+It is the only true fir you will find

-feet.
-It is a moderately shade-tolerant tree that thrives in moist
+feet (450 meters).
+It is a moderately shade-tolerant tree that thrives

 in its range, but you

 can usually find it growing here and there among the other conifers,

 of the Cascades crest are sometimes described as a different variety